 - iii) At wetland crossings, the parkway strip may be eliminated and trails or sidewalks constructed on the back-of-curb to minimize wetland impacts. - iv) An interconnected network of collector streets shall be constructed according to the general alignments shown in the PD Development Plan.
-Final alignment of all - (1) The timing of the construction of specific segments shall provide, as nearly as possible, at least two access points to each occupied neighborhood. including gated neighborhoods.
-Final access shall be determined at the - (2) Where applicable, the rights-of-way for the collector street network shall be extended to the boundary limits of properties within this PD.
-If the adjoining property is not developed at the time of construction of the collector street, the street shall be terminated in a ninety foot diameter turn-around or at the - (3) Recordation of major subdivision plats which convey the right-of-way or easements required for collector streets needed to access the City's Major Thoroughfare network shall be accomplished prior to the issuance of any Certificates of Occupancy for any parcels served by such collector streets. - (4) Cul-de-sac streets are allowed in the Starwood PD.
+Final alignment of all collector streets shall be approved by the City. - (1) The timing of the construction of specific segments shall provide, as nearly as possible, at least two access points to each occupied neighborhood, including gated neighborhoods.
+Final access shall be determined at the time of SPMP. - (2) Where applicable, the rights-of-way for the collector street network shall be extended to the boundary limits of properties within this PD.
+If the adjoining property is not developed at the time of construction of the collector street, the street shall be terminated in a ninety foot diameter turn-around or at the intersection of a local street. - (3) Recordation of major subdivision plats which convey the right-of-way or easements required for collector streets needed to access the City's Major Thoroughfare network shall be accomplished prior to the issuance of any Certificates of Occupancy for any parcels served by such collector streets. - (4) Cul-de-sac streets are allowed in the Starwood PD.
 Any one cul-de-sac street must not be comprised of more than thirty residential units.
-However, due to the site constraints and wetlands, an alternative standard may be - v) Any public or private streets and allevs not included on the PD Development Plan - vi) All public roadways shall be designed to a minimum 30 mph.
+However, due to the site constraints and wetlands, an alternative standard may be proposed and approved as part of an SPMP. - v) Any public or private streets and alleys not included on the PD Development Plan shall be designated as Local streets. - vi) All public roadways shall be designed to a minimum 30 mph.
 Any deviation from this design criteria shall take into account limitations in roadway geometry, sight line requirements as determined by the Florida Greenbook and on-street parking.
 All variations shall be subject to review by the City Transportation Engineer.
-Approval of design variations shall be at the discretion of the City - f) Multi-Use Trail Network.
+Approval of design variations shall be at the discretion of the City Transportation Engineer. - f) Multi-Use Trail Network.
 Multi-Use Trails shall be provided consistent with the PD Development Plan.
 With the exceptions of the multi-use trails along Dowden Road and the North/South Connector Road described above, the Owner or a CDD shall fully fund the design, permitting, and construction of all required multi-use trails in the development.
 This applies to trails regardless of whether they are to be designated and maintained as public or private facilities.